MattPahuta/hike-finder/README.md

 - Example: View the optimal layout for the interface depending on their device's screen size
 - Example: See hover and focus states for all interactive elements on the page

+Additional customization and enhancements

+- Updated design, typography, layout
+- Use of dialog and modal elements
+- Symantic forms with basic client-side form validation

 ### Screenshot

 ![](./screenshot.jpg)